-Madani was immediately subject to IRGC harassment upon his arrival in Iran in September 2017.
-Madani alleges that he was detained and interrogated immediately upon his arrival in Tehran, and that IRGC intelligence agents accessed his online accounts and confiscated various files and photos.
+Madani alleges that the IRGC harassed him immediately upon his arrival in Iran in September 2017, and that IRGC intelligence agents accessed his online accounts and confiscated various files and photos.
 The harassment grew worse following the resumption of domestic unrest in late December 2017 due to the regime's increased sensitivities.
 In February 2018, the IRGC detained Madani again but ultimately released him due to public outcry.
 The IRGC accused him of spying on behalf of the MI6, Mossad, and CIA.